CSU Student Research Competition

 • Presenter’s ability to handle questions from the jury and general audience (oral)See archive of competition materials

-The CSUMB Post Graduate Studies & Research Committee (PGSRC) reviews all applications.
-Up to a total of 10 entries will be selected by the committee to participate in the statewide CSU competition held at Cal State Sacramento on May 4 & 5, 2018.
+The Committee on Research, Scholarship, and Creative Activity (RSCA) reviews all applications.
+Up to a total of 10 entries will be selected by the committee to participate in the statewide CSU competition held CSU Fullerton in Spring 2019.

 Interested applicants are required to attend two preparatory sessions below to learn more about the application process.
 The Information Session (IS) is designed to give an overview of the competition and the application components.
 The Application Review Session (ARS) is designed to give feedback on all areas of the application.
 The CSUMB selection committee will only review applicants who have attended at minimum, one Informational Session (IS) and one drop-in Application Review Session (ARS).
 Faculty mentors are encouraged to attend sessions as well.
-Application information sessions are offered December 2017; application review sessions are offered January-February 2018.
-If you have missed a session, make a 20-minute appointment to review your application during the week of February 19-23, 2018.
-Contact firstname.lastname@example.org
+Application information sessions are offered December 2018; application review sessions are offered January-February 2019.

-March 2018: Delegates selected to advance to the state competition.
+February - March 2019: Committee Review; Delegates selected to advance to the state competition.

-April 13, 2018: Delegate Feedback Session at the Spring Research & Creative Activity Showcase at CSUMB.
+April 12, 2019: Delegate Feedback Session at the Spring Research & Creative Activity Showcase at CSUMB (Mandatory for all delegates).

 Questions can be directed to Natasha Oehlman, UROC Writing and Professional Communication Associate at email@example.com or 831-582-4031